pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Tempos Verbais ( Parte 2 ).md

 That means that when things are running smoothly.
 Texas can't export excess power to neighboring states.
 And in the current crisis, it can't import power either.

-Item.
 62. Extremely cold temperatures in Texas created problems for the distribution of energy in the state.

-Item.
 63. In the last paragraph of the text, "That" refers to the decision by Texas to isolate its energy grid from the rest of the country.

-Item.
 64. Despite the cold temperatures, energy production in Texas continued unimpeded.

-Item.
 65. Changes in energy production in Texas are having an impact across the United States.

-Item.
 66. There are other states, like Florida, that produce energy on a levei similar to that of Texas.

-Item.
 67. There are places in the world where wind power works well in freezing temperatures.

-Item.
 68. In "Natural gas and coal-fired power plants need water to stay online.
 Yet those water
 facilities froze in the cold temperatures and others lost access to the electricity they require to